Robert Aron: Théâtre Alfred Jarry (1926-1928)

-l'Ordre Nouveau (1929-1938)
+Ordre Nouveau (1929-1938)

-In 1927 he became reacquainted with a fellow, former student of the Lycée Condorcet, Arnaud Dandieu.
+In 1927, he became reacquainted with a fellow former student of the Lycée Condorcet, Arnaud Dandieu.
 Their work together in political and philosophical research spawned three works in the early 1930s: Décadence de la Nation Française (1931), Le Cancer Américain (1931) and La Révolution Nécessaire (1933).
-These works constituted the principal theoretical base on which he created the group l'Ordre Nouveau (The New Order) in 1929, and their literary magazine Esprit represented one of the most original expressions of the Nonconformist Movement during the 1930s.
-Closely collaborating with Dandieu until his death in 1933, Aron took a very active part in all of the activities of l'Ordre Nouveau until its end in 1938.
-Thereafter, Aron's activities and viewpoints would be influenced by these experiences.
+Those works constituted the principal theoretical base on which he created the group "Ordre Nouveau" (The New Order) in 1929, and its literary magazine Esprit represented one of the most original expressions of the Nonconformist Movement during the 1930s.
+Closely collaborating with Dandieu until his death in 1933, Aron took a very active part in all of the activities of Ordre Nouveau until its end in 1938.
+Thereafter, Aron's activities and viewpoints would be influenced by those experiences.

 World War II

-In 1940, the advent of World War II interrupted his editorial work at the Nouvelle Revue Française, a literary magazine.
+In 1940, the advent of World War II interrupted his editorial work at the Nouvelle Revue Française.
 In 1941 he was arrested in one of the Nazis' first anti-semitic operations and held in the Mérignac camp near Bordeaux.
-After being released, he was not allowed to travel to Paris and instead moved to Lyon, where he became involved, through his friend Jean Rigaut, in preparations for the American embarkments in North Africa.
+After being released, he was not allowed to travel to Paris and instead moved to Lyon, where he became involved, through his friend Jean Rigaut, in preparations for the AAllied invasion of North Africa.

 Soon after he was able to escape to Algiers, thanks to Jean Jardin, a former contributor to l'Ordre Nouveau, and at the time director of Pierre Laval's cabinet.
 In Algiers, Robert Aron became a part of one of the first administrative teams of General Giraud and then General Charles de Gaulle.
 With Lucie Faure and Jean Amrouche he founded a new literary review, La Nef ("The Nave"), for which he would continue writing until 1952.
 In 1944–1945, he contributed to the creation of the "Federation" Movement and would remain an active supporter of the French Federalist Movement until his death by regularly collaborating in the monthly publication Le XXe siècle Fédéraliste, and participating in initiatives to create a federation of European States.
 Aron took up editorial duties again after the Liberation of France, most notably at the publishing houses Librairie Académique Perrin and later, Éditions Fayard.